 Warning Signs of Cancer

 Early warning signs of cancer are often similar to other common illnesses, making them easy to overlook.
-No symptom should be ignored, especially if it has persisted or gotten worse over time.
+No symptom should be ignored, especially if it persists or worsens over time.
 Some common cancer symptoms include extreme fatigue, fever, and unexplained weight loss.

 The disease attacks the immune system and changes how the body uses energy from food.
 Some cancers release harmful substances into the bloodstream that can cause blood clots or raise blood calcium levels — leaving you feeling dizzy and weak.

 The size and location of cancer will largely determine the signs and symptoms experienced.
-You have a better chance of treating cancer if it’s discovered and diagnosed in the early stages.
-Your doctor can perform early detection tests to diagnose cancer before you start having symptoms.
+You can treat cancer better if it’s discovered and diagnosed early.
+Your doctor can perform early detection tests to diagnose cancer before symptoms start.
 If you have a family history of cancer, you should make appointments for check-ups and specific tests.

 Below are some 7 warning signs of cancer.
-If you’re experiencing any of these symptoms for more than a few weeks, or they have gotten worse, contact your physician immediately.
+If you’re experiencing any of these symptoms for more than a few weeks or have gotten worse, contact your physician immediately.